RG0102/FYP-Elderly-Connect/README.md

 Note: Ensure you have a local server setup if the application requires backend services

-⚠️ Make usre Firebase configuration is set correctly in the project files for chat and login functionlaities to work.
+⚠️ Make sure Firebase configuration is set correctly in the project files for chat and login functionlaities to work.

 Usage:
 1. Users sign up, set up profile, and start chatting or booking appointments.